New results for the random nearest neighbor tree: The degree sequence and the maximum degree

-We first give a high level overview of the two proofs.
-The proof of the upper bound in Theorem~\ref{cor:maxdegree} is easier and relies on geometric properties of cubic nets (which are then reused in the sequel).
-The proof of the upper bound in Theorem~\ref{thm main 1} goes roughly as follows: we embed the vertices of $G_n$ one by one in $\mathbb T^d_n$.
-At any step, we choose a positive real number $\ell = \ell(v)$ appropriately so that no child of $v$ in $G_n$ is situated outside $W(v,\ell)$.
+We first give a high level overview of the proof.
+It goes roughly as follows: We embed the vertices of $G_n$ one by one in $\mathbb T^d_n$.
+At every step, we choose a positive real number $\ell = \ell(v)$ appropriately so that no child of $v$ in $G_n$ is situated outside $W(v,\ell)$.
 Note that minimizing the value of $\ell(v)$ is the main difficulty in the proof, and it requires several technical twists and turns.
-After choosing $\ell$, some key properties of cubic nets allow us to divide the children of $v$ into two groups: those positioned in the central cube of $N(v,\ell)$ and others positioned in outer cubes.
-The number of children of the first type is bounded from above by a purely probabilistic argument, while for children of the second type, we rely again on properties of cubic nets.
+After choosing $\ell$, we divide the children of $v$ into two groups: those positioned in the central cube of $N(v,\ell)$ and others positioned in outer cubes.
+The number of children of the first type is bounded from above by an easy concentration argument, while for children of the second type, we rely on some geometric properties of cubic nets.

-Let us proceed to the details.
-We start with the easier upper bound on the maximum degree, which is a corollary of our observation on cubic nets.